liferay/liferay-screens/android/documentation/DDLListScreenlet.md

 ## Portal Configuration

 DDLs and Data Types should be properly configured in the portal before using `DDLListScreenlet`.
 For more details, see the Liferay User Guide sections [Defining Data Types](https://dev.liferay.com/discover/portal/-/knowledge_base/6-2/building-a-list-platform-in-liferay-and-defining-data-) and [Creating Data Lists](https://dev.liferay.com/discover/portal/-/knowledge_base/6-2/creating-data-lists).

+Remember that [Mobile Widgets plugin](https://github.com/liferay/liferay-screens/tree/master/portal) has to be installed to allow remote calls without the userId.

 ## Compulsory Attributes